GSS-Cogs/work-env/README.md

 A convenience for managing a virtual env for work.
-Only setup for **Macos**.
+Assumes you're using **Macos**.

 ## Usage